 Local access forums

-A group of representatives with different interests in access who come together to agree how to develop, manage and promote access locally.
-Generally the local access forum includes representatives from:
+A local access forum is a group of representatives with a range of interests in access, who come together to discuss how to develop, manage and promote access locally.
+Generally the LAF includes representatives from:

-- Users (i.e. those representing walkers, cyclists, horse-riders, people with disabilities and water sports)
+- Users (eg representing walkers, cyclists, horse riders, people with disabilities and water sports)

 Why are they established?

-The Land Reform (Scotland) Act, 2003 states that each local authority shall establish a body known as a local access forum.
+The LAF will encourage dialogue among these interests about access issues.
+The functions of the LAF are to provide an advisory and dispute-resolution service for the access authority and others.
+The Land Reform (Scotland) Act, 2003 (section 25) states that each local authority shall establish a body known as a local access forum.

 What are they doing?